Rickofar/profile/README.md

  My Personalized Resume

-This personalized resume contains my career progression.
+This personalized resume contains my career progression in web development using HTML, CSS and Javascript.
 I have been able to master HTML and CSS to a considerable level of proficiency.
+However, as the time of publishing this website (August 18, 2022), I am still trying to figure out how to navigate Javascript.

-I have also been able to deploy necessary Media Query as I attempt to achieve a responsive web design.
+However, the success I have achieved so far, is from how I was able to employ Bootstrap and Media Query to achieve a responsive web design.

-Kindly comment, and review my codes and so I can make necessary corrections.
+I am using this README.md to document my daily challenges and successes as I progress in this new found path.